argoproj-labs/hera/docs/getting-started/walk-through/loops.md

         make_bubble_tea(...)
 ```

-And now for each argument of `make_bubble_tea`, we use the key access syntax for each value:
+And now for each argument of `make_bubble_tea`, we can let Hera infer from the values in `with_item`!
+We just need to
+pass a list of dictionaries, with the keys matching the `make_bubble_tea` arguments: "name", "flavor", "ice_level" and
+"sugar_level":

 ```py
 with Workflow(